 To verify a job applicant's right to work in the UK, the employer is required to check and retain evidence of from a list published by the Home Office.
 You can access the list here.
-We will not be able to confirm employment until this documentation has been produced.

-Please note, this vacancy does not meet the criteria for skilled worker sponsorship.
-Therefore, we are unable to accept applications from candidates that cannot provide documentary evidence of right to work in the United Kingdom.
+We are unable to accept applications from candidates that cannot provide documentary evidence of right to work in the United Kingdom and we will not be able to confirm employment until this documentation has been produced.
 You must produce an original document - photocopies are not acceptable under the Act.